Preparing for the Singularity

 OlympifyX

-Red light therapy (Daily)
+Red light therapy

-Hypoxic chamber – Hypoxic Hit Run
+Hypoxic chamber – Hypoxic HIIT Run

 Oral